Tanishq971/queuectl/README.md

-Below is a polished **README.md** that includes exactly the 4 things required:

-✅ Setup Instructions
-✅ Usage Examples
-✅ Architecture Overview
-✅ Assumptions & Trade-Offs

-Everything is written clearly and professionally for an internship submission.

----

 # 🚀 **QueueCTL — Background Job Queue System**

 QueueCTL is a command-line background job queue system built in **Node.js + TypeScript + Prisma (SQLite)**.